 I was a cardio queen before I became a Personal Trainer, I lived for Spin Classes and the occasional run.
-But I met an amazing PT, who went on to become a mentor for a period of time, who introduced me to strength training.
+But I met an amazing PT, who went on to become a mentor for a period of time.
+It was her who introduced me to strength training.
 And two things happened.
 I fell in love with feeling accomplished and strong, after every workout.
 And my body changed shape in a way it never had before.

 I began to look strong, in proportion and my posture improved.
 I felt strong, confident and proud of my body.
 It was a massive win win.
 I love seeing clients experience the same boosted confidence, in all aspects of their life.
 Along with a change in body shape and posture.

 And there you have it.
-My love of strength training and why it’s a pillar of all my training programs and the way that I work with my clients.
-If you want to learn more, or find out how to work with me, schedule a 15 minute chat with me here.
+My love of strength training.
+And why it’s a pillar of all my training programs and the way that I work with my clients.
+Want to learn more, or to enquire about training with me?
+Easy, schedule a 15 minute chat with me here.